SCModeling

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description starts with a clear verb ('Get') and specifies the exact resource ('precomputed result for one DC count of a greenfield demo').
-It enumerates the returned data (sited DCs, assignments, score), distinguishing itself from sibling tools like get_opt_result or run_simulation.
+The description clearly states the tool retrieves a precomputed result for a specific DC count in a greenfield demo.
+It specifies the returned data (sited DCs with lat/lon, city/state, assignments, score), distinguishing it from sibling tools like describe_greenfield_demo or get_opt_result.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.